It’s annoying to see Check Engine Light, aka Malfunction Indicator Lamp (MIL), on your car instrument cluster.

 How Does an OBD2 Scanner Work?

-Before moving ahead, let’s understand how does a scan tool work to read and clear OBD2 codes.
+Before moving ahead, let’s understand how a scan tool works to read and clear OBD2 codes.

 Let’s understand in very simple language!

 An OBD2 scanner is a simple device with different shapes, sizes, and features.

 It has a standardized connector that goes into the vehicle’s DLC port (also called the OBD2 port) and connects with your vehicle’s ECU.

 The OBD2 device has pre-installed software that sends commands to your vehicle ECU.

 The vehicle ECU sends a DTC (Diagnostic Trouble Code) in response.
 The DTC indicates the responsible sensor triggering the Check Engine Light.

 Professional mechanics understand the meaning of these trouble codes and perform the required repair to solve the issue.

 After taking the required action, they clear the codes with an OBD2 scanner to turn off the Check Engine Light.

 There are many Bluetooth-enabled scan tools available that read and clear trouble codes from your car ECU.